 Wind power

 Driven by society’s need to tackle climate change, renewable energy generation continues to grow.
-Wind power alone is now providing 17% of Europe’s electricity consumption.
-Today, wind and solar are often the cheapest forms of new generation.
-The whole energy system is changing, and wind power is one of the most important energy sources for driving decarbonisation.
+Wind power alone now accounts for 19% of Europe’s electricity consumption.
+Today, wind and large-scale solar are often the most cost-effective options for new fossil-free power generation, accelerating decarbonisation.

 Examples of our flagship projects

-The construction of the 1.5 GW Hollandse Kust Zuid offshore wind farm started in the summer of 2021.
-By 2023 the world’s first subsidy-free offshore wind farm will be built off the Dutch coast.
-The fossil-free energy generated by the wind farm will benefit both households, businesses and industrial partners.
-Vattenfall is building Hollandse Kust Zuid together with its industrial partner BASF and Allianz Insurance company.
+In 2023, the world’s first subsidy-free offshore wind farm was inaugurated in the Netherlands.
+The fossil-free energy from Hollandse Kust Zuid will benefit households, businesses and industrial partners.
+Vattenfall built Hollandse Kust Zuid together with our industrial partner BASF and Allianz insurance company.

 Hybrid parks combine batteries, wind and solar